Evolution Healing Arts

 Your comfort and safety is our priority.

-• Clients are to complete Covid screener questions as part of the customer intake form.
-You will be asked to reschedule your appointment if you have any symptoms of Covid.
+• Clients are to complete COVID screener questions as part of the customer intake form.
+You will be asked to reschedule your appointment if you have any symptoms of COVID.

 • Air filters are located in the treatment space for improved air quality and circulation.